wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 #### percent

-Decodes URL symbols.
-Can be applied only to the **uri** component of URL.
+Decodes the URL symbols, and can be applied only to the **uri** component of URL.

 #### cookie

-Parses Cookie request parameters.
-Can be applied only to the request headers.
+Parses the Cookie request parameters, and can be applied only to the request headers.

 Example: